-We are pleased to invite you to attend the annual meeting of stockholders (the "Annual Meeting") of Cardiff Oncology, Inc. ("Cardiff" or the "Company"), which will be held on June 15, 2023 at 9:00 a.m. local time at our offices, located at 11055 Flintkote Avenue, San Diego, CA 92121, for the following purposes:
+We are pleased to invite you to attend the annual meeting of stockholders (the "Annual Meeting") of Cardiff Oncology, Inc. ("Cardiff" or the "Company"), which will be held on June 20, 2024 at 9:00 a.m. local time at our offices, located at 11055 Flintkote Avenue, San Diego, CA 92121, for the following purposes:

-1. To elect seven (7) members to our Board of Directors;

-2. To ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023;

-3. To indicate, on an advisory basis, the preferred frequency of stockholder advisory votes on the compensation of the Company's named executive officers;

-4. To approve, on an advisory basis, the compensation of the Company's named executive officers; and

-5. To transact such other matters as may properly come before the Annual Meeting and any adjournment or postponement thereof.
+- 1. To elect seven (7) members to our Board of Directors; - 2.
+To ratify the appointment of BDO USA, P.C. as our independent registered public accounting firm for our fiscal year ending December 31, 2024; - 3.To consider and act upon a proposal to approve an amendment to the Company's 2021 Equity Incentive Plan (the "2021 Plan") to increase the number of shares issuable thereunder to 8,150,000 shares from 5,150,000 shares; - 4.
+To approve, on an advisory basis, the compensation of the Company's named executive officers; and - 5.
+To transact such other matters as may properly come before the Annual Meeting and any adjournment or postponement thereof.

-Cardiff Oncology's Board of Directors has fixed the close of business on April 24, 2023 as the record date for a determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+Cardiff Oncology's Board of Directors has fixed the close of business on April 22, 2024 as the record date for a determination of stockholders entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.